oxdc/obsidian-vertical-tabs-docs/content/User Guide/feature tour.md

 By default, Obsidian behaves like a web browser—clicking a link or opening a new note replaces the content in the current tab, and reopening a note results in multiple duplicate tabs.
 While this approach has its benefits, it doesn’t feel like working with a physical notebook or a fully-featured editor like VSCode.

-In Vertical Tabs, tab behavior is managed by the [[navigation strategy]], which determines how and where new tabs open.
+In Vertical Tabs, tab behavior is managed by the [[navigation strategy]], which determines how and where new notes open.
 If Obsidian’s [[default strategy]] doesn’t suit your workflow, Vertical Tabs offers [[advanced tab navigation]] with [[advanced tab navigation|five presets]].
 You can also [[custom strategy|create a custom navigation strategy]] to fine-tune tab behavior according to your preferences.

 The [[advanced tab navigation]] system in Vertical Tabs introduces three key features: [[smart navigation]], [[ephemeral tabs]], and [[tab deduplication]].